 Bit by bit, you will be able to add solid foods back into your diet.
 You must be careful to chew food well and to stop eating when you feel full.
 This can take some getting used to, because you will feel full after eating much less food than you are used to eating.
-If you do not chew your food well or do not stop eating soon enough, you may feel discomfort or nausea and may sometimes vomit.
+If you don't chew your food well or don't stop eating soon enough, you may feel discomfort or nausea and may sometimes vomit.
 If you drink a lot of high-calorie liquid such as soda or fruit juice, you may not lose weight.
 If you continually overeat, the stomach may stretch.
-If your stomach stretches, you will not benefit from your surgery.
+If your stomach stretches, you won't benefit from your surgery.

-Weight-loss surgery is suitable for people who are severely overweight and who have not been able to lose weight with diet, exercise, or medicine.
+A gastric bypass (also called a Roux-en-Y gastric bypass) is suitable for people who have obesity and who have not been able to lose weight with diet, exercise, or medicine.